Posted on

 Message Book M210a Front and Inside – A printable pdf file for the M201a message book.
 This book would be used in a message center.
 It would be unlikely to appear in a map case.
 You can download the front+back here and the insides here.

-Now there’s also an M 210-B message book which looks like it came out in late 1944.
+Now there’s also an M 210-B message book, which looks like it came out in late 1944.
 This is according to the Signal Corps Technical Information Letter Nov 1944 No 36.
-The major differences are some measurement tools on the front-cover, the removal of the pigeon forms and map overlays.
-This was all done to help speed up the message processing as it was found soldiers experienced difficulty removing the copies in the M210a book.
+The major differences are some measurement tools on the front cover, the removal of the pigeon forms, and map overlays.
+This was all done to help speed up the message processing, as it was found that soldiers experienced difficulty removing the copies in the M210a book.

 There’s also an M-105-A message book.
 I’m not sure what the difference is.
-If I found I’ll write about it.
+If I find out I’ll write about it.

 Signal Corps Technical Information Letters